Welcome to One Finite Planet.

 Population: We live on a planet where the total amount of life has halved in the last 500 million years and is slowly headed towards total extinction, yet the human population has been growing throughout recorded history.
 Does it stop now we are at peak child, and what would population stability mean?
 Why has every other species had a long-term stable or falling population the whole time?

 Environment: Our planet has only been suitable to support human life for the most recent 10% of its life, how much longer will our One Finite Planet support life?
-What real role does CO2 play in determining climate?
+What real role does CO2 play in determining climate, and is climate change an existential threat or merely an inconvenience?

 Influence: No, they don’t want to sell your data, it’s worse.

-Continually improving tools passed from generation to generation are the clearest difference between humans and other species.
+Humans are the species with accessories!
+Continually improving tools refined from generation to generation are the clearest difference between humans and other species.

 EVs, phones, homes and clothes are all tools, and tools give humans ‘superpowers’ and define societies.